floatingbit/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is repository created for the Data Science Specialization course I am pursuing at Coursera.
+This is a repository created for the Data Science Specialization course I am pursuing at Coursera.